Posta (company): Skjúts

-The charges for Skjúts varied, with official being the cheapest and Private the most expensive.
+The charges for Skjúts varied, with Official being the cheapest and Private the most expensive.
 There was no charge for Skjúts prior to 1865.
-All healthy males of between 15 and 50 years of age were liable for Skjúts, i.e. they could not refuse without incurring a fine.
-It was never an easy task to transport mail from one island to another across perilous waters where there were often powerful currents.
+All healthy males of between 15 and 50 years of age were obligated to participate in Skjúts, i.e. they could not refuse without incurring a fine.
+It was never an easy task to transport mail from one island to another, often across perilous waters with powerful currents.

 Peter S. Johannesen, who was one of the first post carriers, tells of a letter delivery from the days of Skjúts.
 The letter, which had to go from Tórshavn to Hvalba on Suðuroy, was marked K.T. (i.e., Kongelig Tjeneste – On His Majesty's Service) and bore the endorsement Uopholdelig Befordring (For Immediate Delivery): i.e. it had to be dispatched as soon as the weather permitted.

 The letter was first given to the Skjúts agent in Tórshavn, who immediately got hold of a man liable for Skjúts.
 The man walked from Tórshavn to Kirkjubøur, where he handed the letter over to the Skjúts agent in the village.
 The agent got a boat with eight men to carry the letter to Sandoy – to where the village of Skopun lies today.
 One of the men in the boat then had to walk to the village of Sandur with the letter and hand it over to the village's Skjúts agent, after which he returned to the boat, which was still waiting for him.
 The Skjúts agent in Sandur then got a man to walk to Dalur with the letter, after which it was carried by boat from Dalur to Hvalba on Suðuroy.
 Here the letter was handed over to the priest.
 Owing to strong currents and bad weather the Skjúts crew were unable to row back to Dalur that evening.
 The weather worsened during the night and the men had to stay on the island for two weeks.

-The Skjúts system existed right up until around World War I, but was not used as much by then, as the Post Office's rates were relatively low and so represented a reasonable alternative.
+The Skjúts system existed until around World War I, but was not used as much by then, as the Post Office's rates were relatively low and so represented a reasonable alternative.